 - The U.S. Labor Department will issue an Emergency Temporary Standard (ETS) regulation requiring companies with 100 or more employees to certify that their employees are either fully vaccinated or have proof of a weekly negative COVID-19 test.

-- This ETS will also require employers to provide paid time off for employees to obtain the the vaccine.
+- This ETS will also require employers to provide paid time off for employees to obtain the vaccine.

-On September 9, 2021, President Biden directed the U.S. Department Occupational Safety and Health Administration (OSHA) to work on developing an Emergency Temporary Standard (ETS) which will require employers with 100 or more employees to ensure their employees are fully vaccinated.
+On September 9, 2021, President Biden directed the U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) to work on developing an Emergency Temporary Standard (ETS) which will require employers with 100 or more employees to ensure their employees are fully vaccinated.
 If an employee declines to be fully vaccinated, the employee must provide weekly proof of a negative COVID-19 test.

 OSHA will also develop a rule that will require employers with more than 100 employees to provide paid time off for the time it takes for employees to get vaccinated or to recover if they experience any post-vaccination side effects.
 This requirement will be implemented through the ETS.

 The ETS has not yet been issued, so there is minimal information available regarding the requirements.
 However, it is important to note that collecting copies of the vaccine card may have HIPAA implications; generally, the card itself is not protected by HIPAA, and we anticipate that collection solely related to compliance with this requirement will remain unprotected by HIPAA.
 Even so, this information is highly sensitive and should be treated with a high level of care and confidentiality and HIPAA may be implicated if the card is collected for additional reasons, such as part of a wellness program to avoid a health plan premium surcharge.

 On September 30, 2021, the HHS published guidance that addresses common workplace scenarios and answers questions about whether and how the HIPAA Privacy Rule applies.